 Subverted in Perfect Strangers when Balki is a victim of a crime.
 Balki wants to go to the police, but Larry insists that the police are incompetent and they have to deal with the criminals themselves.
 Sure enough, when they try, they find themselves in deadly danger and the only thing that saves them is the police come out of undercover to catch the criminals.

-On an episode of Seinfeld the police completely brush off Jerry when he calls them about being stalked by a madman who has made death threats.
+On an episode the police completely brush off Jerry when he calls them about being stalked by a madman who has made death threats.
 Kramer tried to warn him.

 In the episode "The Summer of George", Elaine tries to tell a cop that a psycho coworker has threatened to kill her.
 The cop's reaction?
 He laughs at her, and talks about how it's just a "cat fight".
 Really, now what would you expect from a cop who also happens to be the Almighty Janitor from Scrubs?